 MEET THE TEAM

-Her literary short stories have appeared in journals and collections such as Malefaction Magazine, The Weekend Read (For Books’ Sake) and The Toast.
+Her literary short stories have appeared in journals and collections such as Ireland’s environmental arts magazine Channel, Scotland’s Gutter magazine, The Weekend Read (For Books’ Sake) and The Toast.
 Her work was included in The Harbour, Dunbar’s Wee Festival of Words anthology, and launched at the Edinburgh International Book Festival in 2013.
-You will find her nature writing in the Leeds University Land Lines Project, as well as in various other magazines.
+You will find her nature writing in the Leeds University Land Lines Project, while her most recent personal essay has been featured by EWF.
+Her poetry can also be read in Lighthouse Journal (Issue 24) and the Heather anthology (forthcoming).

 If Rebecca were stranded on a desert island, the two historical novels she would want to have with her are Alexandre Dumas’ The Count of Monte Cristo (for its action, adventure, romance and political intrigue; these multiple genres are expertly woven together to create a superbly rich story) and Daphne du Maurier’s Frenchman’s Creek (the perfect escapist read and features dreamy Cornish landscapes).